SKalt/SKalt.github.io/content/projects/brzozowski_ts.md

    - pro: always right
    - con: check happens at runtime

-These two options are good enough for pretty much every practical use-case.
+These two options are [good enough for pretty much every practical use-case][regex-validated-str-issue].

 But what if I wanted to check the validity of hex strings automatically at compile time?